 Cockroaches and bedbugs.
 Mosquitoes and mice.
 Raccoons and rats.
 Dealing with pests is stressful enough on its own, but preparing for a visit from a pest-control technician?
 That can add yet another layer of strain.
 Don’t get too apprehensive about that upcoming visit from a Smithereen technician though.
 It shouldn’t cause the least bit of concern.
-Read on to learn how you can best prepare.
+Read on to learn all about the basics everyone should follow before pest control treatments take place in your home or business.

 For most common pests, you shouldn’t need to worry about moving furniture.
 Most advanced pest-control measures (such as the Green Shield Certified approach that Smithereen Pest Management Services uses) involve establishing an invisible perimeter that bugs and other creepy crawlies won’t breach.
 In other words, the treatment happens at the edges of your property, not near your bookcase or couch.